 SpeakersProf Gavin Giovannoni

-Clinical Senior Lecturer, Preventive Neurology Unit, Wolfson Institute of Preventive Medicine, QMUL Dr Stefano Pluchino
+Clinical senior lecturer, Preventive Neurology Unit, Wolfson Institute of Preventive Medicine, QMUL Prof Stefano Pluchino

 University Reader in Regenerative Neuroimmunology, Department of Clinical Neurosciences at Cambridge University Prof Anna Williams